-Work Group members developed eligibility criteria based on a PICOTS approach for screening potential studies for inclusion in the evidence review.
-The PICOTS approach for CQ2 and other detailed methods are in the Lifestyle Work Group Systematic Evidence Review report.
+Work Group members developed eligibility criteria on the basis of a PICOTS approach for screening potential studies for inclusion in the evidence review.
+The PICOTS approach for CQ2 and other detailed methods are in the NHLBI Lifestyle Systematic Evidence Review report.

-CQ2 was established to examine studies that assessed the impact of sodium and potassium on BP and CV morbidity and mortality.
-The studies included adults with or without established CVD, with or without CVD risk factors, with or without tobacco use, and who were of normal weight, overweight, or obese.
-In addition an intervention sample size must be at least 50 for biomarker and risk factor studies and 500 for CV morbidity and mortality.
-Because there is a separate Obesity Expert Panel reviewing evidence on the effect of weight loss on CVD risk factors and outcomes, the Work Group excluded studies in which weight change was >3%.
+CQ2 was established to examine studies that assessed the impact of sodium and potassium on BP and cardiovascular morbidity and mortality.
+The studies included adults with or without established CVD; with or without CVD risk factors; with or without tobacco use; and who were of normal weight, overweight, or obese.
+In addition, intervention sample sizes were required to be at least 50 for biomarker and risk factor studies and 500 for cardiovascular morbidity and mortality.
+Because a separate Obesity Expert Panel reviewed evidence on the effect of weight loss on CVD risk factors and outcomes, the Work Group excluded studies in which weight change was >3%.